csi410-fall-2016/Administation/README.md

 Out of fairness, these rules are final.

 I will curve the grades, if needed.
-Any raw score above 90 will be guaranteed an A-.
+Any raw score above 90 will be guaranteed an *A-*.
-Any raw score above 95 will be a guaranteed A.
+Any raw score above 95 will be a guaranteed *A*.

 ###Grading formula weights
 <table>